beatonma/sc2am/readme.md

   - Collapsable UI lets you show what you're interested in while hiding the rest
   - Sort by category, points, or title

+There is a live instance of `sc2am` available on Heroku [here](https://glacial-gorge-94714.herokuapp.com/).

 ### Translation